Designing For Evil

 When you design your software, work under the assumption that some of your users will be evil: out to game the system, to defeat it at every turn, to cause interruption and denial of service, to attack and humiliate other users, to fill your site with the vilest, nastiest spam you can possibly imagine.
 If you don't do that, you'll end up with something like blog trackbacks, which are irreparably busted at this point.
 Trackbacks are the source of countless untold hours of institutionalized spam pain and suffering, all because the initial designers apparently did not ask themselves one simple question: what if some of our users are evil?

-When good is dumb, evil will always triumph.
+Because when good is dumb, evil will always triumph.